 Verizon, a publically-traded company, was founded in 2000 when Bell Atlantic and GTE merged.
 The new company provided both local phone service and mobile phone service.
 Today, Verizon Residential offers home phone, Internet and television service.
 Customers can receive discounts when they bundle multiple services.
 Plans will vary depending on whether customers have Verizon’s FiOS or LTE services.

-- Fiber optic service: In some markets, customers have access to FiOS, Verizon’s fiber optic phone, television and Internet service.
+Fiber optic service: In some markets, customers have access to FiOS, Verizon’s fiber optic phone, television and Internet service.
 Fiber optic services uses glass wires that transmit data with light, offering higher speeds and more reliability than traditional cables.

-- 4G LTE service: Individuals living in areas where Verizon FiOS isn’t available can still subscribe to Verizon’s LTE Internet and home phone service.
+4G LTE service: Individuals living in areas where Verizon FiOS isn’t available can still subscribe to Verizon’s LTE Internet and home phone service.
 This service uses an Internet route to place voice calls on the company’s LTE mobile network.

-- Extra features: Those with FiOS receive a variety of extra features, including call waiting, call forwarding, caller ID, readable voicemail and more.
+Extra features: Those with FiOS receive a variety of extra features, including call waiting, call forwarding, caller ID, readable voicemail and more.

-- Carryover data: Customers with LTE home phone service will automatically be enrolled in Carryover data, so any unused data at the end of the month is rolled over to the following month.
+Carryover data: Customers with LTE home phone service will automatically be enrolled in Carryover data, so any unused data at the end of the month is rolled over to the following month.
 This service is included for free.

-- International plans: FiOS customers can choose an international plan that lets customers call over 100 countries for one monthly fee.
+International plans: FiOS customers can choose an international plan that lets customers call over 100 countries for one monthly fee.
 LTE customers can choose to include service to make calls when they travel to Mexico or Canada.

-- Best for Verizon home phone service is best for residential customers and small business owners who want the option to bundle multiple services and/or are interested in fiber optic service.
+Best for: Verizon home phone service is best for residential customers and small business owners who want the option to bundle multiple services and/or are interested in fiber optic service.

-Verizon Home Phone Service Profile
+Verizon Home Phone Service Company Information